Plug-in electric vehicles in Thailand: Domestic manufacturing and sales

 Thailand is a large regional producer of automobiles.
 Hybrid electric vehicles (HEVs) were first made available in 2009, the country has begun to build manufacturing capacity for electric vehicles such as passenger cars, trucks, buses, and tuk-tuks.
 In 2021, 5,781 battery-powered electric vehicles were registered in Thailand.
 These included 1,955 cars, 3,763 motorcycles, 32 tuk-tuks, 119 buses, and 2 trucks.
 7,060 plug-in hybrid electric vehicles and 56,740 hybrid electric vehicles were registered in 2021.

 FOMM was the first car manufacturer to produce battery-powered electric vehicles in Thailand in 2018.

 In June 2021, Great Wall Motor, a Chinese automobile manufacturer, opened a factory in Rayong.
 The factory will make plug-in electric vehicles, in addition to hybrid, plug-in hybrid, and gas powered models.
 PTT and Foxconn signed a contract in September 2021 to produce electric vehicles in Thailand.
 In December 2021, Energy Absolute opened the largest electric vehicle battery factory by production (1 gigawatt-hour per year) in ASEAN, in Chachoengsao.
 The factory will supply some the company's buses with batteries.

 Great Wall Motor, and PTT-Foxconn, and Energy Absolute's production facilities will be located in Thailand's Eastern Economic Corridor.

 In April 2022, Rojana Industrial Park, a developer of industrial estates, signed a joint venture with US electric vehicle manufacture EVLOMO to begin producing electric vehicle batteries by the end of the year.

 Tesla registered its Thailand office in May 2022, and plans to sell electric passenger cars, pick-up trucks, and other vehicles in Thailand.

 Electric battery-powered tuk-tuks are being manufactured for usage in the transit, tourism, and real estate sectors.

+The establishment of a localized supply chain is critical for Thailand's continued EV sector growth.
+Chinese battery manufacturer SVOLT Energy Technology, in partnership with Thai energy company Banpu Next, began producing EV battery packs in early 2024.
+Changan also announced significant partnerships with Thai-based parts manufacturers to support its EV production starting in 2025.

+According to Eric Ruge, Managing Director of BMW Manufacturing (Thailand) Co.
+Ltd., the market's rapid development has been surprising even for industry experts.
+In 2023, EV sales in Thailand surged nearly eight-fold to 76,000 units, representing 12% of all vehicles sold.
+The market share increased to 14% in the first quarter of 2024, positioning the country as a leading EV market in Southeast Asia.